-Thomas C. Newkirk is Co-Chair of the Securities Litigation and Enforcement Practice.
-Drawing on his 19 years as a senior official with the Securities and Exchange Commission, he represents companies and their leaders in confidential investigations related to such issues as accounting, disclosure, insider trading, and the Foreign Corrupt Practices Act.
+Thomas C. Newkirk is a partner in the Securities Litigation and Enforcement Practice, a practice group he co-chaired from 2006 through 2019.
+Drawing on his 19 years as a senior official with the Securities and Exchange Commission, he defends companies and their leaders in confidential SEC and other securities investigations concerning accounting, disclosure, insider trading, conflicts of interest and the Foreign Corrupt Practices Act.
 He also counsels corporate boards and board committees with respect to corporate governance and compliance and defends private class and derivative securities actions.

 Since 2010,Chambers USA has consistently recognized Mr. Newkirk as one of the country’s leading lawyers in Securities/Regulation/Enforcement Law, and he has been named one of the top securities lawyers in Washington by Washington DC Super Lawyers and Washingtonian magazine every year since 2009.
 He is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
 Mr. Newkirk is a member of the firm’s Securities Practice and Japan Practice.